vnoctem/mango-test/README.md

 In the mango-backend directory, run `mvn spring-boot:run` to launch the web service.

 ## Frontend
+In the mango-frontend directory:
+  1. Run `rm package-lock.json`
+  2. Reinstall dependencies with `npm install`
-In the mango-frontend directory, run `yarn start` to launch the frontend app on http://localhost:3000/.
+  3. Run `yarn start` to launch the frontend app on http://localhost:3000/.

+## User credentials
+Username: user1
+Password: password